ebouchut/ebouchut/README.md

-## Hi, I'm Eric 👋
+## Hi, I'm Eric Bouchut 👋

 <!--
-    I'm Eric Bouchut, a software engineer with experience in Ruby, Rails, Blockchain, JavaScript and more.
+    I'm Eric Bouchut, a software engineer with experience in Ruby, Rails, Blockchain, JavaScript, and more.
 I am enthusiastic about solving problems.
 -->

-#### I'm a Back-End Developer with a slant in Cybersecurity
+#### Back-End Developer with a slant in Cybersecurity

 - ⚙️  I use: `.java`, `.py`, `.rb`, `.sh`, `.erb`, `.html`, `.css`, `.json`, `.sql`
 - 🌱 Learning about: **Smart-Contracts on the Ethereum Blockchain, Solidity**